RonakDedhiya/Reasoning-on-windmill-failure/Data Creation/Data Labelling/README.md

 Test dataset is important to check how good our model is to unseen data. we created few samples specifically for testing.
 We gave it true   labelling similar to One_to_one Mapping

 Description :-
-Data_labelling.py Script provide basic code of how to assign Many causes to Train dataset
+Data_labelling.py Script provide basic code of how to assign Many causes to Train dataset.

   <img src='/Images/Label1.PNG'>
   <img src='/Images/Label2.PNG'>
   <img src='/Images/Label3.PNG'>